tushank16/hackerrank/30 Days of Code/day_3_intro_to_Conditional_Statement.md

 **Task**
-Given an integer, , perform the following conditional actions:
+* Given an integer n, perform the following conditional actions:
 * If n is odd, print Weird
 * If n is even and in the inclusive range of 2 to 5, print Not Weird
 * If n is even and in the inclusive range of 6 to 20, print Weird